zhengthomastang/MOT_Annot/README.md

    ![Plotted detection results](figures/det_results.jpg)

-6. Use baseline single-camera tracking method, e.g., [TrackletNet](https://github.com/GaoangW/TNT/tree/master/AIC19), to output multi-target single-camera (MTSC) tracking results.
+6. Use a baseline single-camera tracking method, e.g., [TrackletNet](https://github.com/GaoangW/TNT/tree/master/AIC19), to output multi-target single-camera (MTSC) tracking results.
 The results need to be converted to the [MOTChallenge format](https://motchallenge.net/instructions/).
 An example script for the conversion is given:
    ```
    python src/convert_to_motchallenge_mtsc.py --data-root train/S01
    ```